-- \ how to find the poorer, and learn from and with them (This was last on the list.
-Should it be first?) - \ LECTURING INSTEAD OF LISTENING AND LEARNING (Is this problem worse with men than women, worse with older men than younger, and worst of all with those who have retired?
-(Remind me to outline the ERR hypotheses (Who holds the stick?
-Who wags the finger?
-Who teaches?
-Who learns?) - \ senior people who do not want to spend time in the field (but the Chief Secretary, Government of UP, has recently issued an order requiring all IAS officers with over 16 years service to sleep one night a month in a village) - \ rushing (rapid and wrong again) - \ imposing "our" ideas, categories, values, without realising we are doing it, making it difficult to learn from "them", and making "them" appear ignorant when they are not - \ normal professional pressures, including the tyranny of (bad, not good) statisticians, the desire for formal statistical respectability, and the compulsion to measure things rather than just compare, rank, score, identify trends... - \ wanting to be snug and safe in the warm womb of a preset programme and method - finding the questions to ask!
+- senior people who do not want to spend time in the field (but the Chief Secretary, Government of UP, is said recently to have issued an order requiring all IAS officers with over 16 years service to sleep one night a month in a village) - rushing (rapid and wrong again) - imposing "our" ideas, categories, values, without realising we are doing it, making it difficult to learn from "them", and making "them" appear ignorant when they are not - normal professional pressures, including the tyranny of (bad, not good) statisticians, the desire for formal statistical respectability, and the compulsion to measure things rather than just compare, rank, score, identify trends... - wanting to be snug and safe in the warm womb of a preset programme and method - finding the questions to ask!
 (We assume we know what to ask.
-The beginning of wisdom is to realise how often we do not know, and to recognise that we need "their" help)

-- \ male teams and neglect of women (again and again and again and again and...)
-(How many women in our seminar?) - \ LECTURING INSTEAD OF LISTENING AND LEARNING.
-Yes, it needs repeating.
-It can be a personal problem of which we are unaware.
+The beginning of wisdom is to realise how often we do not know, and to recognise that we need "their" help) - male teams and neglect of women (again and again and again and again and again and....).
+How many women are there in our programme?) - LECTURING INSTEAD OF LISTENING AND LEARNING.
+Yes, it has to be repeated.
+This can be a personal problem which we do not recognise in ourselves.
+(It is a problem for me, as you will discover).
+It is best treated as a joke, and pointed out to each other when we err.
+Which we all do.